PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

 In **vars** section, as well as in API annotations and variable default values definitions, user can write jinja expressions, which will be evaluated using system variables and current context variables.
-Particularly, when compiling courses on mac os to generate android kotlin bindings, clang must be provided with **sysroot** and **target** options.
+Particularly, when compiling courses on macOS to generate android kotlin bindings, clang must be provided with **sysroot** and **target** options.
 For this purpose we have **target_arch** parameter, which has `x86_64` default value and can be overwritten with command line arguments or within `vars` section.
-To use this feature user need to set **clang_args** variable properly.
+To use this feature user needs to set **clang_args** variable properly.
 We have it done in our project default config file:

 .. code-block:: yaml